-The Library of JTS is filled with treasures representing Jewish life and creativity from ancient times to the present, and we want to share these treasures with the community at large.
+The Library of JTS is filled with treasures representing Jewish life and creativity from ancient times to the present.
 We invite you to visit our ongoing series of public exhibitions or view highlights here on our website.

-Join us for an unprecedented exhibition offering a window into the rich history and culture of the little-known Jewish communities of Corfu.
-Columbia University and JTS, two of the world’s largest repositories of rare materials from Corfu, are displaying a selection of illustrated prayer books, historical documents, celebratory poems, and elaborately decorated ketubbot that tell the story of the island’s vibrant, distinct, and sometimes contentious Jewish communities.
+This unprecedented exhibition offered a window into the rich history and culture of the little-known Jewish communities of Corfu.
+Columbia University and JTS, two of the world’s largest repositories of rare materials from Corfu, displayed a selection of illustrated prayer books, historical documents, celebratory poems, and elaborately decorated ketubbot telling the story of the island’s vibrant, distinct, and sometimes contentious Jewish communities.
 Situated on a major trade route, these communities thrived under Venetian and then Greek rule from the Middle Ages until 1944, when the Jews of Corfu were almost entirely annihilated by the Nazis.
 Space is limited.

 To Build a New Home: Celebrating the Jewish Wedding